 You know in your heart that you can’t compete with all of your husband’s fantasies.

 You’ve thought of withdrawing from him but you realize he may use it to continue looking at other women online.
 Perhaps he might even go further down this road.

 So what’s a wife to do after discovering her husband looks at other females on Facebook?

-1. Talk with your husband.
+1. Talk to your husband.

 Prepare some questions to ask your husband before you initiate the conversation.
 When you’ve come up with a list of questions, tell him about the following things: